guidesmiths/outstanding/README.md

         taskList.shutdown((err, outstandingTasks) => {
             if (err) {
-                // Tasks didn't complete before the timeout expired
+                // Tasks didn't complete before the timeout expired console.log(err.message, outstandingTasks)
-                // If you don't specify a timeout, the tasklist will wait until all tasks are complete console.log(err.message, outstandingTasks)
                 process.exit(1)
             } else {